leogonza/php-api-jwt/README.md

 * \api\api.php
 	Public methods use in the API: generateToken, addCustomer, getCustomerDetails, updateCustomer, deleteCustomer
 * \api\rest.php
-	Parent Class for the Api; validates the token on every request and invokes the Api method using reflection.
+	Parent Class for the Api; validates the token on every request and invokes the corresponding Api method using reflection.

 ### Common (Helper functions)
 * \common\constants.php -> Some constants used.